Filing your tax return or going to the dentist.

-Taxes can be complex.
-They involve math.
-They involve taking a hard look at what you earned and spent during the year.
-And while sometimes I enjoy filing taxes — usually when I’m getting a refund! — other times, as a freelancer, I find myself faced with a bill that’s kind of overwhelming.
-If you’re in that situation right now, you may be researching tax debt relief.
+Although I will say sometimes I actually enjoy filing my taxes—especially when I’m getting a refund!
+Other times, though, as a freelancer, I find myself faced with a tax bill that’s kind of overwhelming.
+If you’re in that situation right now, don’t panic.
+You might have an ally in a tax debt relief program.

 - Under-withheld and got a big tax bill